Iron ore mining in Western Australia

 Iron ore mining in Western Australia, in the 2018–19 financial year, accounted for 54 percent of the total value of the state's resource production, with a value of A$78.2 billion.
-The overall value of the minerals and petroleum industry in Western Australia was A$145 billion in 2018-19, a 26 percent increase on the previous financial year.
+The overall value of the minerals and petroleum industry in Western Australia was A$145 billion in 2018–19, a 26 percent increase on the previous financial year.

 Western Australia's iron ore output for 2020–21 was 838.7 million tonnes, the second-highest figure after 2017–18.
 The bulk of Western Australian ore went to China, which imported 82% of 2021 production, followed by Japan and South Korea, with 6% each.
 The state has the world's largest reserves of iron ore with 29% of the world's iron ore, followed by Brazil with 19%, Russia with 15% and China with 12%.

 In 2020–21 the Western Australian Government received A$9.8 billion in royalties from the iron ore mining industry in the state.
+The remaining life of the Pilbara iron ore fields has been estimated as 65 years from 2021.

 History

+Australian Iron and Steel had leases for the iron ore deposit on Cockatoo Island, in Yampi Sound, and later secured leases over deposits on the neighbouring Koolan Island.
+The company bought a schooner, Geraldton, carried out survey work on Cockatoo Island in 1929 and 1930, and built some accommodation buildings and a reservoir on the island in 1932.
+The housing was deserted by May 1934.
+Cecil Hoskins tried to obtain financial support from Japanese mining interests to develop the Yampi Sound ore deposits—some of the ore was to be exported to Japan—but discussions apparently broke down in early 1935.
+After the end of the Second World War, the company, now a BHP subsidiary, began developing the deposit on Cockatoo Island, and its first ore shipment was in 1951.

+Iron ore mining also took place at Wundowie and later at Koolyanobbing, to feed the Wundowie charcoal iron blast furnaces, from 1948 to 1981.
+Koolyanobing also supplied ore to a BHP owned blast furnace at Kwinana, from 1968 to 1982.
+Since that time, apart from a short-lived direct reduced iron plant, at Port Hedland, no iron has been smelted in Western Australia, and almost all ore mined has been exported.